nandj-gne/initio/README.md

 └── zsh
 ```

 Within `.config` is `initio`, where all ansible playbooks and support files are kept.
-The master playbook is `runbook.yml`.
-Additional requirements via ansible-galaxy are in the `requirements.yml` file, see the [`bootstrap.sh`](.local/share/initio/bootstrap.sh) file for an example.
+The master playbook is [`runbook.yml`](.config/initio/runbook.yml).
+Additional requirements via ansible-galaxy are in the [`requirements.yml`](.config/initio/requirements.yml) file, see the [`bootstrap.sh`](.local/share/initio/bootstrap.sh) file for an example.
 ```
 ├── initio
    ├── config.yml
+   ├── default.config.yml
    ├── hosts
    ├── playbooks
+   │   ├── laptop.yml
-   │   └── laptop.yml
+   │   └── preflight.yml
    ├── requirements.yml
    ├── roles
    │   ├── dotfiles
    │   ├── gnupg
    │   ├── secrets
-   │   ├── xdg-base-dir-spec
+   │   ...
    │   └── zsh
    └── runbook.yml
 ```

 XDG calls for all non configuration files to be stored in `~/.local`.
 External tools like YADM are cloned into the `lib` dir and symlinked to `bin`.
 The included `.zshrc` adds `~/.local/bin` to the user's `PATH` envar.
 Application data and infrequently used support scripts are kept in the `share` dir.
-YADM store encrypted secrets in `files.gpg` which is cloned from a private repo during setup.
+YADM store encrypted secrets in `files.gpg` which is cloned from a private "secrets" repo during setup.

 ```
 .local